Amog-OS/AmogOS/README.md

 - Contact us in our Discord at https://discord.gg/UAxazHsQX8 for specific support.
 Post an Issue on GitHub for anything else. **The RPi/ARM builds are discontinued, and you will not receive support for them.**

 ## Features
 - Extendable via Slax modules.
-Is a meme distro, but can be used seriously.
+This is a meme distro, but can be used seriously.
 - Aims for POSIX-compliance, POSIXLY_CORRECT is set by default.
 - Multimedia and Office suite.
 - Usability focus.